 Run and Monitor Your Ad

-The ad creation processes complete, all that’s left to do is publish and maintain.
+With the ad creation processes complete, all that’s left to do is publish and maintain.
 Ad metrics reports will show you how your ad is succeeding and where it needs to be improved.

 Now that you know how Google ads and YouTube work together, here are five tips for a successful campaign:

-Rather than designing an ad your consumers don't mind pausing a video for, design an ad they want to watch start to finish.
+Rather than designing an ad your consumers don't mind pausing a video for, design an ad they want to watch from start to finish.
 Consider your target audience and the videos they’re attracted to.
 The key to a successful video ad is making your audience forget it’s an ad.

-Nine out of ten consumers read reviews before purchasing a product or service.
+According to Trustpilot, nine out of ten consumers read reviews before purchasing a product or service.
 It’s become second nature to see what others are saying before trying something for ourselves.
 As a marketer, you can profit from this fact by including real customer opinions in your video ad.

 This marketing style is relatable and evokes an emotional response – two things that equal success in an advertisement.

 This is an especially helpful tip for ads running in the middle of another video.
 You’re taking the consumer’s attention off the original link they clicked on.
 Keeping your content short and sweet improves the chances that a viewer will let it run to completion.
 The length varies for different ads but as a guide, you should try and keep your ads to between 12 and 20 seconds long for skippable TrueView ads, 15 to 20 seconds for non-skippable and 6 seconds for bumper ads.

-Understanding what your target demographic wants to see is crucial to a successful video ad campaign.
+Understanding what your target demographic wants to see is crucial to creating a successful video ad campaign.
 Research which ads on YouTube are doing well within your industry and what types of videos they feature in.

 You’ve done your research; you know your audience.
 You probably have plenty of content already posted to blogs and social media feeds to prove it.
 Rather than trying to create brand-new ads from scratch, draw on the inspiration of past content.

 There may be no reprieve for cars stuck in a 5 p.m. traffic jam, but marketers are far luckier.
 Video marketing uses tried-and-true PPC ads in a less congested environment.
 Invest in PPC video marketing and you will give yourself a far greater chance of standing out in your industry or niche.